Perfectionist

 Example

-Put all properties starting with id and name at the top, combine and sort metadata and multiline properties at the bottom.
+Put all properties starting with id and name at the top, combine and sort metadata and optional multiline properties at the bottom.
 Anything else is put in the middle.

 type User = {